kyma-project/test-infra/docs/prow/kyma-release-process.md

         <<: *job_labels_template
         preset-build-master: "true"
 ```

-Difference between a releasing job and Presubmit job for master branch are following:
+The difference between a releasing job and Presubmit job for master branch are following:

 - branch
 - used label `preset-build-release` instead of `preset-build-pr`